jeroenterheerdt/HAsmartirrigation/README.md

 This is all the component does, and this is on purpose to provide maximum flexibility.
 Users are expected to use the value of `sensor.[zone_name]` to interact with their irrigation system and afterwards call the `smart_irrigation.reset_bucket` service.
 [See the example automations below](#step-4-creating-automations).

-Smart Irrigation custom component for Home Assistant.
-Partly based on the excellent work at https://github.com/hhaim/hass/.

 > **Note - use this component at your own risk - we do not assume responsibility for any inconvience caused by using this component.
 Always use common sense before deciding to irrigate using the calculations this component provides.
 For example, irrigating during excessive rainfall might cause flooding.
 Again - we assume no responsibility for any inconvience caused.**